menpo/menpo/README.md

 all tests.

-Finally, note that nose runs through all of the pybug package looking for tests, importing everything as it goes (much like how Sphinx works looking for docs).
-As a result, on systems which haven't installed the optional `mlabwrap`, you will see an error raised as nosetests attempts to import it from the pybug.matlab.wrapper` package - this can be safely ignored.
+Finally, note that nose runs through all of the menpo package looking for tests, importing everything as it goes (much like how Sphinx works looking for docs).
+As a result, on systems which haven't installed the optional `mlabwrap`, you will see an error raised as nosetests attempts to import it from the menpo.matlab.wrapper` package - this can be safely ignored.

 Documentation
 =============